abap-ai/mcp/docs/Overview.md

 ### Minimal Implementation

-At minimum, you must implement the `HANDLE_INITIALIZE` method to define your server's capabilities:
+At minimum, you must implement the `HANDLE_INITIALIZE` method to define your server's capabilities and `GET_SESSION_MODE`:

 ```abap
 METHOD handle_initialize.